 Export collection is a frequently used payment method in international trade.
-If you choose to send shipments by sea, and if the payment term is CAD (cash against documents), Export Collection can be a way to secure your payment after shipment of goods, or at least remain in control of your goods.
+If you choose to send shipments by sea and the payment term is CAD (cash against documents), export collection can be a way to secure your payment after shipment of the goods or at least to remain in control of your goods.

-First you agree with the buyer that payment is to be made by Collection.
-Then you ship the goods and send the documentation (invoice and transport documents etc.), to Nordea, which will forward the documents to the buyer's bank.
-The buyer will get access to the documents after having made payment or accepted to pay on a future date.
+After an agreement is made with the buyer to use collection, you ship the goods and send the documentation (invoice and transport documents etc), to Nordea, which will forward the documents to the buyer's bank.
+The buyer will get access to the documents after paying the invoice or accepting to pay on a future date.

-You can process your collections on the Internet via Trade Finance Global.
+You can process your collections and follow their status via Trade Finance Global.

-You retain control of goods until they are paid for or a future payment is accepted.
+- You retain control of the goods until they are paid for or a future payment date is accepted.

 - Higher security than an open account and possibility of earlier payment.

 - The seller has the right of possession to the goods until the documents have been redeemed.